kubernetes/website/docs/admin/kubeadm.md

    dropping it in the cert directory (configured via `--cert-dir`, by default `/etc/kubernetes/pki`), this step is skipped.

-1. Outputting a kubeconfig file for the kubelet to use to connect to the API server, as well as an additional kubeconfig file for administration.
+1. kubeadm outputs a kubeconfig file for the kubelet to use to connect to the API server, as well as an additional kubeconfig file for administration.

 1. kubeadm generates Kubernetes static Pod manifests for the API server,